canvakit.sh

 Use cases

-• Shared layout fragments (header, footer, nav) — imports with no variables and no dataSources act as partials.
+• Shared layout fragments (header, footer, nav) — imports with no variables and no sources act as partials.

 • Reusable widgets (a stripe-mrr-card, a flights-card) — self-contained canvases composed into dashboards.
 Each re-renders against fresh tool data when its ref is re-invoked; the parent doesn't need to know.